-DESTRUCTION OF PUPIL RECORDS: The Board of Education of the District is required to retain indefinitely the original or an exact copy of mandatory permanent pupil records (Class 1 - Permanent Records) which schools have been directed to compile by California regulations; maintain for stipulated periods of time mandatory interim pupil records (Class 2 - Optional Records) until the information is no longer needed to provide educational services to a child and are retained until reclassified as Class 3 - Disposable Records, and then destroyed as per California regulations.
-(5 CCR §432) Prior to destroying pupil records of a child who has received Special Education services, the IDEA requires parental notification when the District decides that personally identifiable information is no longer needed to provide educational services to a child.
-Once parents/guardians have been notified that personally identifiable information is no longer needed, they have the option of requesting access to and/or copies of pupil records prior to destruction, and to request that pupil records be destroyed, unless the District determines that the information could be needed to provide educational services in the future or is needed for auditing purposes.
-(34 CFR §300.624, 5 CCR §16026) Unless classified as permanent records, all other pupil records are destroyed five years after the information is no longer needed to provide educational services.
-(5 CCR §16027)
+DESTRUCTION OF PUPIL RECORDS: The Board of Education of the District is required to retain indefinitely the original or an exact copy of mandatory permanent pupil records (Class 1 - Permanent Records), which schools have been directed to compile by California regulations; maintain for stipulated periods of time mandatory interim pupil records (Class 2 - Optional Records) until the information is no longer needed to provide educational services to a child and are retained until reclassified as Class 3 - Disposable Records, and then destroyed as per California regulations (5 CCR §432).
+Prior to destroying pupil records of a child who has received Special Education services, the IDEA requires parental notification when the District decides that personally identifiable information is no longer needed to provide educational services to a child.
+Once parents/guardians have been notified that personally identifiable information is no longer needed, they have the option of requesting access to and/or copies of pupil records prior to destruction, and to request that pupil records be destroyed, unless the District determines that the information could be needed to provide educational services in the future or is needed for auditing purposes (34 CFR §300.624, 5 CCR §16026).
+Unless classified as permanent records, all other pupil records are destroyed five years after the information is no longer needed to provide educational services in the information is no longer needed to provide educational services in the future or is needed for auditing purposes (34 CFR §300.624, 5 CCR §16026).